lnqs/knoepfe/README.md

 Pull requests are also very welcome :)

-As widgets are loaded by their module path is should also be possible to add new functionality in a plugin-ish way by just creating independent python modules defining their behaviour.
+As widgets are loaded by their module path it should also be possible to add new functionality in a plugin-ish way by just creating independent python modules defining their behaviour.
 But, well, I haven't tested that yet.

 ## Mentions